How, by giving your dog a choice and control, giving it a better life (2014).

 Bug showed me that she prefers to lie next to Lana in the car, rather than in her own cage.
 Since Lana seems to be fine with this, they are now keeping each other warm and company.
 Lana often shows me where she wants her bed in the house.
 By simply sitting down on the floor where the sun is shining or by the heater and looking at me intently, she makes it clear to me where it is nice and warm for an elderly body.

 All the dogs show preferences on what kind of harness, or collar, they want to wear and they also get to choose when to wear clothes if it’s cold outside.
 They seem to prefer the water bowl placed elsewhere than in the kitchen (I do not know why!) and they prefer room temperature water over cold water directly from the tap.

-It is still I, who decides when my dogs get to decide to be the boss.
-They are still one hundred percentdependent on me to get the resources they need.
+I’m still the one who decides when my dogs get to be the boss.
+They are still one hundred percent dependent on me to get the resources they need.
 Therefore I have no concern regarding loosing so called leadership or, as I rather call it – cooperation.
-On the contrary, I’veexperienced that my dogs trust me even more after introducing this concept.
+On the contrary, I’ve experienced that my dogs trust me even more after introducing this concept.
 Less situations occur when they do things I do not wish for, and they are more cooperative since I rarely ask them to do things they do not like.

 Depending on the needs and preferences of your dog and your daily routine, choose when and where it suits you to let your dog do the “You are the Boss!” concept.
 Perhaps you can find even more situations when your dog gets to be the boss?

 Since I first wrote this article, I have later on learned about this beautiful training on teaching dogs to answer your question with Yes or No. Now I use it all the time!
 Read more about why and how in this article by Jennifer Arnold.